 Due to all of the wireless systems present in a vehicle, it is evolving like a smartphone on wheels.
 However, there is a huge difference between a smartphone and vehicle user equipment (UE) when it comes to the implementation of functionalities.
 Consider an example of 4G cellular system implementation architecture in a commercial vehicle.
 In Figure 2a, a wideband antenna covering 4G bands is put on the outer side of the body of the vehicle, usually on the rooftop.
 The antenna is connected to a coaxial transmission line cable that runs through the body of the vehicle to the control unit hosting the 4G module.

 Now, let’s focus on the RF front end (RFFE) in the receiver RF path.
-After filtering the bands, the low noise amplifier (LNA)—with a very low noise figure (NF) and high gain—amplifies the incoming RF signal, including the additional noise introduced by the cable.
-There could be multiple stages of amplifications, then the signal is fed to the 4G module for baseband and higher layer processing.
+After filtering the bands, the low noise amplifier (LNA)—with a very low noise figure (NF) and high gain—amplifies the incoming RF signal.
+After single or multiple stages of amplification, the signal is fed to the 4G module for baseband and higher layer processing.
 After the 4G protocol stack, the data goes to the application processor.
-Now, if we do a simplified RF analysis of this architecture we find out that the overall RF chain has very poor noise performance.
-The coaxial cable has higher NF than an LNA, and the signal loss is proportional to the frequency and the length of the cable.
-We know from noise cascade analysis that the NF of the complete RF chain is overweighted by the NF of the first component in the RF signal chain.
+Now, if we do a simplified RF analysis of this architecture, we find out that the overall RF chain has very poor noise performance.
+The signal loss in a coaxial cable is proportional to the signal frequency and the length of the cable.
+Hence, due to the cable loss, the combination of the cable and LNA will result in a lower signal-to-noise ratio.
+Additionally, we know from noise cascade analysis that the NF of the complete RF chain is overweighted by the NF of the first component in the RF signal chain.
 Hence, even an LNA cannot overcome this problem.
 To save cost and to reduce weight, normally a lighter cable is selected, which unfortunately adds to the RF problem.
-The overall noise performance could be improved by bringing the RF front-end components closer to the antenna, but still the impact of coaxial cable will be present in the system.
+The overall noise performance could be improved by bringing the RF front-end components closer to the antenna, but the impact of the coaxial cable will be present in the system.

 We skip the details of the transmit RF path where you must do proper amplification of the signal before transmission.
 However, we emphasize the fact that any transmitting device connected to a cellular network must also get the approval of the network operator.
 Hence, proper design is required in both receive and transmit RF paths.